 In addition to purchasing a vehicle, don’t forget about the title, licensing, and insurance.
 Fleet managers are responsible for making sure these items are handled and kept up-to-date.
 An uninsured vehicle can’t hit the road and, therefore, can’t make you money.

 Maintenance is another critical area.
 As noted, a vehicle in the shop is not doing its job, so proper scheduled and preventive maintenance is essential.

-Ensuring your vehicles are in top condition also ensures the safety of your driver and the motoring public.
+Ensuring your fleet is always in top condition also ensures the safety of your drivers and the motoring public.
 But accidents do happen, and handling accident reports and repairs is also a part of fleet management.
-Accident management can include driver training and disciplinary action after an at-fault incident.
+Accident management can include driver safety training and disciplinary action after an at-fault incident.